 Court Records are public records and available to anyone.
 These records include a court case file containing a docket and all filings and documents filed in your case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court in the county where the case was filed.

 Each state maintains records of a person’s criminal past.
 These online databases are linked together so you can track criminal backgrounds from other states.
 You are able to go to courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and if it was in a different state entirely, you may have to pay for a more complete search.
+You must know which county the crime occurred in, and if it was in a different state entirely, you may have to pay for a more complete search.

 A criminal records search you will find out if someone has been arrested, charged, or convicted for any crimes, which can include: